Semkoo/flask_blog/README.md

 - Made use of `sqlite` database and self-taught `flask_SQLAlchemy`, a powerful ORM (Object-relational mapping), to increase development and for any future upgrades to any relational database management system.
 - Understand the concept of splitting code into packages structure for scalability
+- User Authentication - Hash with bycrpt module and protecting routes.
+- HTML5 Validation - Bootstrap Error Style

 DB Relationship
 User 1 - M Post